 Starting in 2013 there will be two types of software releases (if needed):

-Informal, intermediate, releases which have not previously been used for this software and will have version numbers like 2.9i-svnxyz.
+Informal, intermediate, releases which have not previously been used for this software and will have version numbers like 2.9j-svnxyz.
 These will be used for small bug fixes or minor improvements to functionality.
 For these releases there will only be the software and directly related documentation changes, not a complete release documentation update.
-These informal versions will only be available from my new web site download directory and included in the RSS feed found there.
+These informal versions will only be available from the download directory and included in the RSS feed found there.